grantcurell/projects/Custom NVMe Debug Driver/README.md

 cp -f /usr/src/kernels/$(uname -r)/Module.symvers .
 ```

 Before continuing you need to edit `drivers/nvme/host/core.c`.
 Replace it with the contents of [the modified `core.c` file](./core.c).
+If you are running on a 6.X kernel use [this version instead](./6_x_core.c).
 After the modifications are complete run:

 ```bash
 make -j$(nproc --all) scripts prepare modules_prepare